 Featured in the New York Times, The New Yorker, CNN, BBC, on The Ellen Show, and on Late Night with Seth Meyers, A Day in the Life of Marlon Bundo sold 180,000 copies within the first three days and shot to the #1 position on Amazon within 12 hours.

 New York Times Bestseller!

 EQ Explorers series, by Kim Linette

 Press Start is a series of books written and illustrated by Thomas Flintham and published by Scholastic/Branches.
-I was hired to work as developmental editor on Book #8 in the well-established and best-selling series, and have also been asked to work on Books #9 and #10.
+I was hired to work as developmental editor on Books 8 -13 in the well-established and best-selling series.
 These are action-packed, video game-themed books which target a 5 - 7 year old reader.
 For this series, I do a substantive edit on the manuscript's content and text, review and comment on sketches, and review final art layout passes until the publisher releases them for printing.

 "[A] sweet, brief rhyming tale celebrating hugs at any hour of the day . . . .
 The pleasingly predictable rhyme will have preschoolers chiming in all the way to the page where the covers are pulled up.
 Worth a pause and may well inspire a hug or two." — Kirkus Reviews

 "The charming, soft-focus illustrations are perfect for the audience, and the simple and rhythmic text invites participation.
 A nice choice for preschool read-alouds or one-on-one sharing." — School Library Journal

 The Volume, by Luis Camnitzer